hr21don/MakeYourOwnKeyLogger/README.md

 ## Output

-You should be able to see log files within the current directory like this.

 <img width="514" alt="Log" src="https://user-images.githubusercontent.com/91548582/145465316-a63daf2f-e136-4bec-9573-a2c2fd1c1e9f.PNG">

+You should be able to view the content of log file to display something like this

 Here are some example results!